Caswell County, North Carolina: History

+Early history, settlement, and growth

+The area that is now Caswell County has evidence of Native American presence dating back at least 12,000 years.
+Indigenous peoples of the region included Siouan-speaking groups such as the Occaneechi, Shakori, and Eno.

+Abundant evidence of Indigenous activity, including pottery fragments, arrowheads, and stone tools, has been discovered across Caswell County, reflecting its long history of Native American habitation and settlement.

+In 1663, Charles II of England granted the land of Carolina (named for his father, Charles I) to eight noblemen, known as the Lords Proprietors.
+A second charter in 1665 expanded the colony's boundaries and reaffirmed their proprietorship.
+In 1744, land including present-day Caswell County became part of the Granville District, when John Carteret, 2nd Earl Granville retained rights to the northern half of North Carolina.

-Colonial records show land grants in northern Orange County (later Caswell County) as early as 1748.
+Caswell County was once part of the northern region of Orange County, which was established in 1752.
+Colonial records show that land grants in the area now comprising Caswell County were issued as early as 1748.
 There were Scotch-Irish, German, and English settlements along the Dan River and Hogans and Country Line creeks by 1751.

-The first recorded settlement occurred between 1750 and 1755 when eight to ten families migrated from Orange County and Culpeper, Virginia.
+The first recorded settlements occurred between 1750 and 1755, when eight to ten families migrated from within Orange County, as well as from Culpeper and Spotsylvania counties in Virginia.
 The primary reason for resettlement was economic.
-They were searching for fertile land, which the low land of the Dan River and several creeks provided.
+They were searching for fertile land, which the lowlands of the Dan River and several creeks provided.

-After the initial settlements, the area experienced rapid population growth.
-The free settlers who lived in the county before 1800 were mostly of English, Scotch-Irish, French Huguenot, and German descent.
+The area grew rapidly after the initial settlements.
 Scotch-Irish and German families traversed the Great Wagon Road, which was the main route for settlement in the region, and had come by way of Virginia and Pennsylvania.
-English and Huguenot migrants came from settled areas of eastern North Carolina, following the Great Trading Path.
-English colonists also came from Virginia using the same network of roads and trails.
-Enslaved Africans were brought to the area by slaveholders and slave-trading agents involved in speculation.
-By 1800, enslaved persons accounted for nearly one-third (32%) of Caswell County's population.
-As they grew in number, substantially so after 1790, they powered more and more of the area's agricultural and economic development.
+English and French Huguenot migrants came from settled areas of eastern North Carolina, following the Great Trading Path.
+English colonists also came from Virginia, using the same network of roads and trails.

-The settlers first consisted mainly of yeoman farmers and planters.
-Middle-class settlers arrived afterward in the 18th century and were called the "new families."
-Scotch-Irish and English culture predominated in the area socially, spiritually, educationally, and economically.
+The area's culture was strongly influenced by Scotch-Irish and English traditions, shaping its social, spiritual, educational, and economic life.
+Local commerce centered on stores, mills, and tanneries, as well as home and shop trades such as blacksmithing, carpentry, coopering, pottery, wagon making, rope making, brewing and distilling, weaving, hat making, and tailoring.

+Enslaved Africans were brought to the area by migrating enslavers beginning in the 1750s, as well as by slave traders, primarily through the domestic slave trade from within North Carolina, Virginia, and other colonies (later states).

+Slavery in the region was facilitated by: